-Rheumatoid arthritis is a chronic systemic inflammatory disease characterized by severe symmetrical peripheral joint pain and deformation due to erosive arthritis.
-It is progressive and drastically reduces quality of life, hence early referral and treatment is important.
-It is linked to HLA DR4/DR1, which when present is makes RA more severe.
-Early RA presents with joint inflammation with no damge.
-Later during the disease course the joints become damaged and deformed.
+Rheumatoid arthritis is a chronic systemic inflammatory disease characterised by severe symmetrical peripheral joint pain and deformation due to erosive arthritis.
+It is progressive and drastically reduces quality of life, hence early referral and treatment are important.
+It is linked to HLA DR4/DR1, which, when present, makes RA more severe.
+Early RA presents with joint inflammation with no damage.
+Later in the course of the disease, the joints become damaged and deformed.
 Seronegative RA affects < 5% of individuals with RA.

 The global prevalence of RA is is 1%, and is higher in smokers.
-It affects women more than men (2:1) and has a peak onset in the 50 – 60s.
-40% of patients with RA presents with extra-articular signs and symptoms.
+It affects women more than men (2:1) and peaks in the 50s-60s.
+40% of patients with RA present with extra-articular signs and symptoms.

 Features of rheumatoid arthritis